LeFranck/T3/README.md

 Way of run it:

-./solver k n
+./solver K N

-k --> number of digits of n
+K --> number of digits of N

-n --> number to check primality
+N --> number to check primality